Last updated: October 2021

 Anorexia often presents with co-occurring anxiety, depression, or other mental health disorders.

 Anorexia is marked by obsessive behaviors related to food.
 People may hoard food, collect recipes, or have careful rituals around their eating or exercising.
 These behaviors are often intended to help them establish control, which is a key component of anorexia.
 If individuals also have obsessions and compulsions not related to food, they may also be diagnosed with obsessive-compulsive disorder (OCD).
 One study reported that 64 percent of those with eating disorders also have at least one anxiety disorder and 41 percent have OCD.
-One hypothesis is that anxiety disorders predispose people to developing an eating disorder later in life (Kaye, Bulik, Thornton, Barbarich, & Masters, 2004).
+One hypothesis is that anxiety disorders predispose people to developing an eating disorder (Kaye, Bulik, Thornton, Barbarich, & Masters, 2004).
 It’s important to recognize, diagnose, and treat mental health issues as early as possible.

 Where Can You Go for Help?